aruvaro88/Battle-for-the-Earth-videogame/README.md

 ## Enemies
 Battle for the Earth have four enemies with different moves and shooting styles each.
 You can apreciate they have different sizes.
-Their spawn is controlled by probability.
+Their spawn is controlled by probability function.

 ## Power-Ups
 There are three different Power-Ups, with different effects over player.
+Their spawn is also controled by probability function
 ```bash
 +1 shooting impact
 +1 ship shooting